Repeerc/Linux-For-HPPrime-V2/README.md

 Block y...2040 : Arbitrary Data (data,swap etc.)

-Block 2047: Serial Number and other primordial system information
+Block 2047: Serial Number and other original system information

-When `BOOT1.ROM` boot, block 0~9 and 2040~2047 will be set to protected in case, so it can be flashed back the original system.
+When `BOOT1.ROM` boot, block 0-9 and 2040-2047 will be set to protected in case, so it can be flashed back to the original system.

 It seems that `usbtool.exe` could not access over 64MB flash space, so `Kernel + Rootfs` were limited in 64MB.